DeveloppeurPascal/Sporgloo/src-common-api/README.md

 The server send a PlayerID to the client.

-If the server doesn't accept the client connection, it sends a message 12 "client not allowed to connect".
+If the server doesn't accept the client connection, it sends a message 12 (error message) with code "client not allowed to connect".

 ### Client login